asadovka/cyb_web2/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 Hi!

-Please use the template below for issue bugs found within Congress.
+Please use the template below for issue bugs found within cyb.

 Provide a general summary of the issue in the title above and use relevant fields below to define the problem.